10 Key facts about the INTRENEX energy system

 We can store the electrical energy for a family home for some days but even that is very costly and only very few people really live off-grid with an 100% solar powered electricity supply.

 Do not rely on the results of the IPCC for an estimate about what we should do until when because every day new data comes up that shows that the global CO2 problem is increasing faster than was appreciated the day before.
 Currently the Carbon dioxide emissions levelled out for the last three years at 35 Gt/year.
 The “Budget” by the IPCC for 2° C is at 1000 Gt, so we will have 28 years to stop emitting any CO2.
 That means a reduction rate of more than 3% annually.
 As of 2017 there was no reduction in CO2 in the last two years after the Paris COP 2015 Summit.
+In 2018 the global emissions of CO2 increased by 2,7%.
+We do not see any decoupling of GDP and energy usage or any reduction in CO2 even 3 years after Paris.
+As Kevin Andersen points it out “We are debating a CO2 reduction since 28 years and the emissions only went up by 65%”.
 The longer we wait to reduce emissions, the more we will have to reduce on an annual basis later.
 If we look at the actual emission, the IPCC claims that this “budget” equals a CO2 level of 450 ppm.
-In 2016 the CO2 level increased by 3,56 ppm and we are currently roughly at 400 ppm.
-So 450 ppm will be reached in 15 years.
-Where does that difference come from ?
+In 2016 the CO2 level increased by about 2 ppm and we are currently roughly at 410 ppm.
+So 450 ppm will be reached in 20 years.
+Where does that difference come from?
 The IPCC claims there will be a “technology” available that will be able to reduce CO2 from the atmosphere by 2070 (CDR: Carbon Dioxide Removal).
 Come on, you can not make a reasonable forecast for that date with a technology that does not exist and needs to be applied on a gargantuan scale.
 These people lie themselves into their pockets.

 The large increase this year is also alarming because we did not emit more than last year and still the increase is larger than last year.
 That means the following: The global ecosystems and in particular the oceans that took in our excess CO2 for the last years are literally soaked and there is no more capacity left due to our other impacts on the global ecosphere.
 This will mean that in the future the increase in CO2 is likely to rise even faster and we will be at 2°C in a shorter period of time than was anticipated.